jaehj122/limpse/README.md

 # Glimpse Image Editor
-Glimpse Image Editor is a downstream fork (derivative work) based on the GNU Image Manipulation Program 2.10.18 source code, and it is shared under the terms of the GNU General Public License version 3.
+Glimpse Image Editor is a downstream fork (derivative work) based on the Glimpse 0.2.0 source code, and it is shared under the terms of the GNU General Public License version 3.

-You can find out more information on our FAQs page: https://glimpse-editor.org/about/
+## What is Limpse

-**Note**: This project is currently on hiatus.
-[Read More](https://glimpse-editor.org/posts/a-project-on-hiatus/)
+**Note**: This project is currently still in development (
 ## What is different about the Glimpse fork?
 The GNU Image Manipulation Program is primarily intended for long-standing Linux enthusiasts and power users.